 From experience, I have to say that it is a really good choice.
 Not the best one, but still.
 If you use the really thick type, like my favorite – Ultra-Thick Heavy Duty Foil you won’t be disappointed.

 The foil is really sturdy, it is quite hard to even cut it to the required size and due to its thickness, it is quite easy to use as a liner in the slow cooker.
-Yes, it is pricier, but it really provides great support for your slow cooker clean up and meals handling that you are looking for.
+Yes, it is pricier, but it really provides great support for your slow cooker clean-up and meal handling that you are looking for.

 Why it is not the best you might ask.
 The reason is that I cannot speak about them in general.
 The point is that if you use any common baking foil as a substitute, it won’t do you any good.

 It has a big chance of tearing or breaking, while at the same time it might not cover the whole insides of your cooking pot.

 But if you use the really thick one, you can create a sort of a pot inside a pot, so you have an almost double-decker slow cooker.
 If you are creative enough, you can shape it in a different style.
 Like a boat or box or anything, you can imagine.
 The sturdy foil holds its form so you can unleash your imagination.

 Baking foil is a good choice for anyone who doesn’t want to use slow cooker liners but prefers an easy and sure way to transfer meals out of the slow cooker, as well as simplify its cleaning.

 Important note: Do get only the thickest foil you can find.
 The thicker it is, the surer you can bet that it won’t tear apart.

 These I love the most.
 Because they are like having another pot inside your slow cooker pot.